FreeRTOS/iot-reference-esp32/AWSSetup.md

 Your board must be registered with AWS IoT to communicate with the AWS Cloud.
 To register your board with AWS IoT, you must have:

 * **An AWS IoT policy:** An AWS IoT policy grants your device permissions to access AWS IoT resources.
-It is stored on the AWS Cloud.
+It is stored in the AWS Cloud.
 * **An AWS IoT thing:** An AWS IoT thing allows you to manage your devices in AWS IoT.
-It is stored on the AWS Cloud.
+It represents your device and is stored in the AWS Cloud.
-* **A private key and X.509 certificate:** A private key and certificate allow your device to authenticate with AWS IoT.
+* **A private key and X.509 certificate:** A private key and its corresponding public key certificate allow your device to authenticate and communicate securely with AWS IoT.
-* **An AWS endpoint:** An AWS endpoint is the endpoint your devices connect to.
+* **An AWS endpoint:** An AWS endpoint is the URL, or the AWS IoT Core entry point, your devices will connect to.

 ### 3.1 Creating an AWS IoT policy